 8. See Rex royalty.
 The Krewe of Rex is the quintessential traditional Mardi Gras krewe, and the title of Rex is the most coveted out of all Carnival royalty.
 When the parade passes in front of Gallier Hall on St. Charles Avenue, there is a toast from the mayor of New Orleans, when he hands over the keys to the city to the monarch.
 The krewe also toasts to former Rex royalty at 3rd Street and St. Charles Avenue, around where many of the former royals live.

 9. Make a new friend.
 Part of the magic of Mardi Gras is meeting friends-of-friends along the parade route and sharing in their hospitality.
 You never know whose house you’ll end up in, eating the best meal of your life with people you only met that day.

 10. Experience Mardi Gras in a different spot.
 If you’re a Mardi Gras vet you may have your usual locale or itinerary for Mardi Gras, but try experiencing it from a different perspective this year.
 Below we’ve mapped it all out for you, showing you a local’s look at what’s happening along all parts of the parade route, depending on who you are or what you want to see.
-If you’re a hip millennial who refuses to leave the Marigny on Mardi Gras, maybe head Uptown and experience the magnificence of Rex.
-Or if you’re used to hanging out Uptown, head to the Marigny for something more under-the-radar.
+If you’re a hip millennial who refuses to leave the Marigny on Mardi Gras Day, maybe head Uptown and experience the magnificence of Rex.
+Or if you’re used to hanging out Uptown, head to the Marigny for something off-the-beaten-path.